zijianhuang/DemoCoreWeb/ReactHeroes/README.md

 1. Launch Web API with StartCoreWebApi.ps1
 2. Run npm test

+# Test with React Heroes

+This is based on "Tour of the Heroes", the official Angular tutorial Demo.
+This demostrates how a real world React TS app talks to a real backend through generated client API.

+1. Launch Web API with StartCoreWebApi.ps1
+2. Run npm start

+**Remarks:**
+Eslint may give warning "Unexpected use of 'location'  no-restricted-globals" about the client API.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).